 Integration with Coinbase Consumer

 Lastly, Coinbase Consumer users can easily link their accounts to their Coinbase Wallet.
 With this, you can enjoy seamless transfers between applications, leverage the on and off-ramps that Coinbase Consumer offers while being able to migrate your money to a secure, non-custodial wallet where you (and only you) have access to your private keys.

 While the Coinbase Wallet has emphasized security, ease-of-use, and accessibility, it still lags behind other non-custodial counterparts in terms of DeFi integrations.

 As an example, Argent is a non-custodial smart contract wallet with similar features to the Coinbase Wallet.
 However, Argent has put a strong emphasis on integrating DeFi applications and similar features.
 With Argent, users can easily buy or sell ERC-20 tokens through Kyber, lend out capital on Compound, or open a Maker CDP with as little as a few clicks.
 While Coinbase has an enabled dApp browser, it severely pales in comparison to Argent in terms of usability.
-In my mind, this is something that Coinbase should look to improve in the coming months if they want to stay competitive in the evolving crypto-asset landscape.

 In addition, the Coinbase Wallet currently lacks trading digital assets directly from the Coinbase Wallet.
 With this, the wallet will rely on you to use the Coinbase Consumer application in order to buy, sell, and trade digital assets through a centralized exchange where KYC/AML standards are required as well as incur extremely high transaction fees.
 Close competitors like Binance’s Trust Wallet or the Argent Wallet have native integrations with decentralized exchanges (DEXs) where users can easily trade assets with minimal transaction fees and no KYC/AML.